Linuxfabrik/monitoring-plugins/check-plugins/librenms-validate/README.md

 * OK if every validation reports success or an informational result.
 * WARN if a validation reports a warning, or reports a failure and `--fail-severity` is at its default.
 * WARN if a validation run did not finish within `--timeout`.
-It is killed before it prints anything, so there is nothing to report but the timeout itself.
+The runs that did finish keep their findings and the summary names the group that was left unchecked, so a slow group cannot hide a problem another group reported.
+A run that finds a failure still wins over the timeout.
 * CRIT only if `--fail-severity=crit` is set and a validation reports a failure.
 * UNKNOWN if LibreNMS cannot validate the installation at all: it refuses to run as the configured `--user`, its PHP dependencies are missing, its configuration file is broken or does not name the installation directory, `--path` does not hold a LibreNMS installation, or the validation produced no report.
 The exit code of the validation cannot tell these apart from an ordinary finding, so the state comes from the report rather than from the exit code.
 * UNKNOWN if a validation reports a status this check has no meaning for.
 The summary counts those results separately, so an UNKNOWN never appears next to a line claiming nothing was found.
 This is what a LibreNMS release that introduced a new status looks like; update the check.
 * OK if none of the groups named with `--group` was run.
 A group that is legitimately absent on a given host looks exactly like a typo in `--group`, so this stays quiet by default.
 Set `--no-match-severity=warn` or `--no-match-severity=unknown` on hosts where a missing group means the check is misconfigured.
+* OK if `--match` and `--ignore` dropped every validation result there was, for the same reason and controlled by the same `--no-match-severity`.
+A group that ran and found nothing is not this case and stays a clean result.
 * Always OK if `--always-ok` is set.

-`--brief` and `--lengthy` change what is printed, never the state: a finding that `--brief` hides still drives the result. `--ignore-regex` does change the state, since an ignored finding is dropped before it is evaluated.
+`--brief` and `--lengthy` change what is printed, never the state: a finding that `--brief` hides still drives the result. `--brief` hides every row that ended up OK, which includes a failure that `--fail-severity=ok` took out of the alerting. `--match` and `--ignore` do change the state, since a filtered finding is dropped before it is evaluated.

 ## Perfdata / Metrics